 - Practice: key insights that can be gained only through hands-on experience working with and implementing analytical projects in a business environment

 Added advantage for international students is that the MSBA is a STEM-Designated Degree Program.
-Under this STEM classification, Milgard MSBA international students can qualify for a 24-month Optional Practical Training (OPT) Extension after graduation standard 12-month OPT to remain in the U.S. and receive training through work experience.
+Under this STEM classification, Milgard MSBA students on an F-1 visa can qualify for a 24-month Optional Practical Training (OPT) Extension on top of the standard 12-month post completion OPT.
+This is a wonderful opportunity for students to gain professional training and work experience on their F-1 visa.

 Priority: April 15